Fiscal Year 2016: No Current Data Available Fiscal Year 2017: No Current Data Available Fiscal Year 2018: No Current Data Available

 Application Procedures

-This program is excluded from coverage under 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
 Applications are submitted to the Secretary of Education and a copy is sent to the State educational agency (SEA).
-Applications become available on the Department's e-Grants web site annually, typically in mid November.
+A local educational agency may secure advice and an application form (ED Form 4019) from its SEA.
 Applications must show the membership of federally connected children on the survey date chosen by the school district within the period prescribed by the Secretary.

 Award Procedures

-Funds are generally made available when an appropriation is made.
+Funds are generally made available, or when an appropriation is made.

 Deadlines